 Before joining the Reporters Committee, Sasha clerked on the U.S. District Court for the Eastern District of New York.
 Sasha is a 2020 graduate of Yale Law School, where she was a member of the Media Freedom and Information Access Clinic, representing journalists and others in state and federal access litigation and related matters.
 She also served as the Forum, Features and Book Reviews Executive Editor of the Yale Law Journal, where her Note, Spinning Secrets: The Dangers of Selective Declassification, was published.

 Prior to law school, Sasha was a Project Analyst at Mintz Levin in Boston.
 She graduated summa cum laude from Dartmouth College in 2015, earning a bachelor's degree in Government and working as a managing editor on the school's daily newspaper.

-Admitted to practice in Connecticut.
+Admitted to practice in Connecticut and New York.